jmswtlk/PortalToTruth/README.md

 Note: 08/14/2019 -- Later today, will update the GitHub'ing default with appropriate material and links as we work to integrate GitHub into the process and begin using our improved methods.

 Note: 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.

+Note: 09/07/2019 -- This was the first effort on GitHub; then, went over to GitHub'ing.
+30 days, tomorrow.